 Every two years all fourth and fifth grade students are invited into a special Church School experience to learn more about the Bible.
 Upon completion of this four-week class in celebration and recognition of their increasing maturity and readiness to read God’s Word on their own with understanding, they will receive their own Bible in a special service surrounded by their parish family.

-Every Sunday of the year, children up to three years old are provided a safe, warm, and welcoming environment by the great care of our two paid supervisors and additional youth volunteers.
+Every Sunday of the year, children up to three years old are provided a safe, warm, and welcoming environment under the care of our nursery director.

 There is a strong emphasis in our curriculum for encouraging our children to be givers and to serve others both within our church communities and in the larger world.

 In the fall and in the spring, each class makes small individualized gifts of food or crafts which are then gathered together from all the classes into “Give A Smile” gift bags.
 These gift bags are then delivered by Church School families to 20 people within our two churches to let them know that we are thinking of them and giving them a smile.

 Every year, a Sunday or two before Christmas, children of all ages are invited to participate in the Annual Christmas Pageant.